-As historical reenactors of the Civil War, our primary portrayal is of the famed 1st Virginia Infantry, known as a "Gentlemen's Regiment", with a particular emphasis on the early to middle part of the War Between the States.
+As historical reenactors of the Civil War, our primary Confederate portrayal is of the famed 1st Virginia Infantry, known as a "Gentlemen's Regiment", with a particular emphasis on the early to middle part of the War Between the States.
 We also have a strong secondary portrayal as the 2nd Virginia Infantry of the renowned Stonewall Brigade.
 Our impression of the 2nd Virginia Infantry has been used in events related to the Valley Campaign such as the Battle of Winchester and also at large-scale events in Virginia such as 1st Manassas.
-In addition we are at work adding/developing/expanding our ability to portray both sides of the American Revolution and as previously noted we also portray the 1st Minnesota Infantry, also based in Arizona, reenacting as one of the best Union Regiments of the Civil War.
+Our primary Union portrayal is of the 1st Minnesota Infantry, also based in Arizona, reenacting as one of the best Union Regiments of the Civil War.
+In addition, we portray both the American and British sides of the American Revolution.

-The 1st Virginia may be seen at The American Heritage Festival, The Battle of Payson, The Battle of Poland Junction and numerous other educational and inspirational reenacting events throughout Arizona produced by We Make History.
-We are also active in participation in historic social events such as our Civil War Ball and large-scale reenacting events on the East Coast where we are very proud to be a Battalion in the Army of Northern Virginia.
-We have participated in numerous large-scale reenactment events in Virginia over the years such as Manassas, Chancellorsville, Cedar Creek and New Market and are currently very involved in Sesquicentennial (150th) events.
+The 1st Virginia may be seen at The American Heritage Festival, The Battle of Tucson, The Battle of Payson, The Battle of Poland Junction and numerous other educational and inspirational reenacting events throughout Arizona produced by We Make History.
+We are also active in participation in historic social events such as our Civil War Ball, Victorian Christmas Ball and large-scale reenacting events on the East Coast where we are very proud to be a Battalion in the Army of Northern Virginia.
+We have participated in numerous large-scale reenactment events in Virginia over the years such as Manassas, Chancellorsville, Cedar Creek, Spotsylvania, The Wilderness and New Market.
 In 2011 we held our 1861 Sesquicentennial and also had the honour of portraying the 2nd Virginia Infantry and 33rd Virginia Infantry of the famed Stonewall Brigade at the 150th Anniversary Reenactment of the Battle of 1st Manassas.
-We plan to portray the 1st Virginia Infantry at the 150th Anniversary (Sesquicentennial) Reenactment of Gettysburg in 2013.

 Though active in both the East and Southwest, and with members across the USA, the 1st Virginia Infantry was originally founded by Arizona reenactors as an Arizona based Civil War reenacting organization.
 However, tremendous growth as new reenactors have been trained and developed have brought the 1st Virginia / 2nd Virginia / 1st Minnesota into prominence as a nationwide reenacting / living history team with dual reenacting bases in Arizona & Virginia.
 A growing number of Virginians are joining the Regiment.
-Whether residing in Arizona, Virginia, Maryland, New York, Pennsylvania, Ohio, Michigan, Illinois, Utah, Colorado, West Virginia, Tennessee or any other place, the reenactors of the 1st Virginia Infantry are proud to represent Virginians!
+Whether residing in Arizona, Virginia, Maryland, Washington DC, New York, Pennsylvania, Ohio, Michigan, Illinois, Hawaii, California, Colorado, West Virginia.
+Tennessee or any other place, the reenactors of the 1st Virginia Infantry are proud to represent Virginians!

 Now for a little Virginia history...